kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/tractography.md

 > - Diffusion tensor fitting is performed two stages, fitting to the log-signal first using
 > weight least squares (WLS) and additional iteration of WLS fitting

+> [!IMPORTANT]
+> If there is not enough contrast to different WM From GM, the single-shell method may error when
+> attempting to normalize the tissue.
+In these situations, the application will automatically
+> revert to using the same algorithm as multi-shell, but using only `WM` and `CSF` for normalization
+> to provide some compensation for partial volume effects.

 ### Anatomically constrained tractography optional arguments

 | Argument | Config Key | Description |